-How to Get a Physical Mailing Address for an Online Business
+How to Get a Virtual Mailing Address for Your Business

-Learn how to get a real street address or PO Box for your business at just a fraction of the cost to rent an actual office by using a virtual office.
+Learn how to get a physical mailing address (street address or PO Box) for your business at just a fraction of the cost to rent an actual office by using a virtual office.

-So you have an online business, but you’ve hit a roadblock: you need a business mailing address.
-The problem is you don’t have a physical office since you work from home.
-Therefore, you have no physical mailing address you can give out your customers – unless of course you give out your home address (which is not recommended).
+So you have your own business, but you’ve hit a roadblock: you need a business mailing address.
+The problem is you don’t have a physical office… Perhaps you work from home or you have an online business.
+Therefore, you have no physical mailing address you can give out to your customers – unless of course you give out your home address (which is not professional or recommended).

 Options for Getting a Business Mailing Address